 Is Grilled Chicken Healthy?

 Just like you can add any veggies or other ingredients to the soup, you can also mix it up in terms of toppings.
 Consider saving the jalapenos for after the soup is cooked if someone in your family doesn’t like spicy.
-You can also garnish with cilantro, green onions, diced jicama, baked tortilla chips, plain Greek yogurt (instead of sour cream), salsa, hot sauce, or black olives.
+Here are some of my favorite topping options:

 - Control the heat by adjusting the number of jalapeños in this recipe.